Recent Posts

 Merle 1 post

-Topic: Questions for HCPs / Fitting when hypo
+Topic: Questions ? / Fitting when hypo

 I have had Type 1 for 35 years.
 About 15 years ago I had bitten the inside of my mouth during sleep.
 When telling both my G.P and Diabetic Consultant this, they said it happened during a night-time hypo.